rikke-dishington/community-science-museum/README.md

 ## Description

 In this project I have created a website for an interactive science museum called the Community Science Museum.
 Their target audience is primary and middel school children and families.
-The goal for the site is to appear informative and engaging and encourage views to visit the museum.
+The goal for the site is to appear informative and engaging and encourage viewers to visit the museum.

 ## Built With